ekampf/mediumish-gohugo-theme/README.md

-  mailprotect = "you can provide a protector-name here, see below" customCSS = ["css/tweaks.css", "css/customHeader.css"] goatcounter = "your-goatcounter-code"
+  mailprotect = "you can provide a protector-name here, see below" customCSS = ["css/tweaks.css", "css/customHeader.css"] goatcounter = "your-goatcounter-code" searchQueryParam = "q" # query parameter or False if no search
 ```

 `logo`: is displayed in titlebar and alertbar\